-The Public Health (Tobacco Products and Nicotine Inhaling Products) Act 2023 has introduced a licensing system for the sale of tobacco and nicotine inhaling products (including e-cigarettes), as well as a prohibition on the sale of nicotine inhaling products such as e-cigarettes to those aged under 18 years.
+• The Public Health (Tobacco and Nicotine Inhaling Products) Bill 2023 is passing through the legislative process, with the purpose of introducing a licensing system for the sale of tobacco and nicotine inhaling products (including e-cigarettes), as well as a prohibition on the sale of nicotine inhaling products such as e-cigarettes to those aged under 18 years.
 For more detail, see Section T3.1 of this workbook.